-Individuals whose capacity to work is impaired by drugs, medications or alcohol adversely affects their job performance, the work environment and the safety of themselves and others.
-For this reason, you should never be under the influence of alcohol or drugs when you are at work.
+Individuals whose capacity to work is impaired by drugs or alcohol adversely affect their job performance, the work environment and the safety of our people.
+To protect your own safety as well as that of your colleagues and communities, employees must never be impaired by alcohol or drugs while on duty.
+Furthermore, you are strictly prohibited from consuming, selling, purchasing or possessing illegal drugs while on the workplace.